-For fiscal year 2018, the School District also implemented the Governmental Accounting Standards Board's (GASB) Implementation Guide No. 2017-1.
-These changes were incorporated in the School District's fiscal year 2018 financial statements; however, there was no effect on beginning net position/fund balance.
+GASB 89 establishes accounting requirements for interest cost incurred before the end of a construction period.
+These changes were incorporated in the School District's fiscal year 2019 financial statements; however, there was no effect on beginning net position.

-GASB 85 addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pensions and other postemployment benefits (OPEB)).
-These changes were incorporated in the School District's fiscal year 2018 financial statements; however, there was no effect on beginning net position/fund balance.
+For fiscal year 2019, the School District also implemented the Governmental Accounting Standards Board's (GASB) Implementation Guide No. 2017-2.
+These changes were incorporated in the School District's fiscal year 2019 financial statements; however, there was no effect on beginning net position/fund balance.